'Everyone Started Screaming': Victims Of Wicker Park Paintball Attack Speak Out

 Brett Robinson was just minutes away dining outside.

 “All you hear is psh-psh-psh-psh.
 That’s when everybody started screaming,” Robinson said.
-“We saw glass flying and people diving and ducking.”READ MORE: Synergy Foods Brings Vast Variety Of Fruits And Vegetables To Food Desert In Bronzeville
+“We saw glass flying and people diving and ducking.”READ MORE: Man Shot, Critically Wounded In Grant Park Near Roosevelt Road

 He said it happened so fast, no one knew in the moment whether or not it was a real gun.